kareulo/astro-cloudflare-template/README.md

 ## 🛠️ Prerequisites

-- **Visual Studio Code**: Recommended editor for development with Dev Containers.
+- **Visual Studio Code**: Use this editor for development with Dev Containers.
-- **Docker**: Required for Dev Containers to spin up a containerized development environment.
+- **Docker**: Install Docker to set up a containerized development environment.

 ## 👨‍🚀 Getting Started

 1. **Clone the template**:

-   Use the **Use the template** button on GitHub or run the following command if you have the GitHub CLI installed:
+   Click the **Use the template** button on GitHub or run the following command (GitHub CLI required):

    ```sh
    gh repo create YOUR_PROJECT_NAME \